WilloIzCitron/ArchiveDustry/README.md

 # ArchiveDustry

+- This mod was being migrated to Java Version, [WilloIzCitron/ArchiveDustry-Java](https://github.com/WilloIzCitron/ArchiveDustry-Java)

 A mod that overide the vanilla soundtrack into Blue Archive Soundtrack.
 This mod is unaffiliated with developer of  Blue Archive game: Nexon, NAT GAMES dan Yostar.

 ## Music List